danbz/aesthetic-programming/source/4-DataCapture/Readme.md

   button.size(floor(map(vol, 0, 1, 40, 500))); //map the mic vol to the size of button, check map function: https://p5js.org/reference/#/p5/map

   let positions = ctracker.getCurrentPosition();
-  if (positions.length) { //check the availability of web cam tracking
+  if (positions.length) { //check the availability of webcam tracking
     button.position(positions[60][0]-20, positions[60][1]);  //as the button is too big, place it in the middle of my mouth, and -> 60 is the mouth area for (let i=0; i<positions.length; i++) {  //loop through all major face track points (see: https://www.auduno.com/clmtrackr/docs/reference.html) noStroke();